 Undergraduate Academic Advising at the University at Buffalo is delivered through a network of professional advising centers.
-All students are assigned an Academic Advisor based on their intended or approved major and special program affiliation if applicable.
+All students are assigned an Academic Advisor based on their major and special program affiliation if applicable.

 Students can view their advisor in Navigate or via the HUB Student Center.
 A complete listing of advising offices by major can also be found by using the Advising Directory.

 Advisors offer a personal connection to the university and assist students with a full range of services, resources and support.
-Students first meet their academic advisor at new student orientation.
+Generally, students first engage with academic advising prior to or during Orientation as well as part of Academic Day/Welcome Weekend.
 Future meetings with an advisor are scheduled by the student, in which students are encouraged to meet with their advisor early and often—at least once a semester until graduation.

 In addition to reviewing the Information for Parents we recommend you browse the entire Undergraduate Academic Advisement website.